Brad Buckley: Background

+He spent his childhood years in the eastern suburbs of Sydney before travelling and living in Europe and the United States during the 1970s and 1980s.
 His father, Jim Buckley, owned the Newcastle Hotel in Lower George Street, Sydney.
-The Newcastle was one of the Sydney Push 'hotels' – the Push members were also known as Libertarians – and was frequented by artists, poets, underworld figures and philosophers between 1956 and 1972.
+The Newcastle was one of the Sydney Push 'hotels' – the Push members were bohemian, anti-authoritarian, anarchist – and The Newcastle was frequented by artists, poets, writers, journalists, underworld figures and philosophers between 1956 and 1972.